ashioyajotham/Elimu-Research-Assistant/README.md

 ## Project Status

-The core AI engine is technologically mature, evolved from the 'Web Research Agent' academic project.
-This educational adaptation is being developed through:
+The core AI engine is technologically mature and is being adapted for education through:

 - **Pilot Partnership**: Collaboration with Kenyan secondary school teachers
 - **User-Centric Design**: Direct feedback from classroom practitioners